dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleRef -- Args To App

-This is intended for use with a lightweight syntactic sugar.
+Other runtime options may be provided prior to the '--' separator.
+However, I hope to minimize the number of runtime options needed on the command line, and instead support user-defined commands via lightweight syntactic sugar.

         glas opname a b c
             # rewrites to
         glas --run glas-cli-opname -- a b c

-When this syntactic sugar is combined with *Staged Applications* (see below), we can effectively support user-defined command line languages.
+By combining this syntactic sugar with *Staged Applications* (see below), glas supports user defined command line languages.

-To keep the command line clean, runtime configuration parameters (e.g. memory and GC tuning) are represented in a configuration file instead of on the command line.
-There are simple conventions to support options specific to an application or class of applications.

 ## ModuleRef